 Your idea might not seem so outside-the-box after all.

-Ever dreamed of stepping inside an oversized bust of Lionel Richie’s head, based on the clay one in the one in the video for ‘Hello’?
+On a similar note, ever dreamed of stepping inside an oversized bust of Lionel Richie’s head, based on the clay one in the one in the video for ‘Hello’?
 What do you mean, “No”?!

 Failing an initial crowdfunder campaign wasn’t enough to put Barcelona-based artists Hungry Castle off their absurd idea.
 In 2013, the group managed to raise £8,016 from 211 backers, allowing the crowd at Bestival to walk inside the head, pick up a ringing phone, and hear the great man himself sing the chorus from the song that inspired the project.
 Because you know, why not?